-Caspar Tresidder breathed new life into Merimbula’s Hillcrest motel when he gave it a major face lift early this year.
-He added a 2021 aesthetic to the New South Wales South Coast building, but maintained the sun-tinged, vintage ’70s vibe of the original build.
-The motel still has the timber cabinetry, exposed brickwork and flat roofing you’d expect, but the reno has lightened up the rooms and leisure spaces considerably.
+Caspar Tresidder breathed new life into Merimbula’s Hillcrest motel when he gave it a major face lift in 2021.
+The New South Wales South Coast building maintained the sun-tinged, vintage ’70s vibe of the original build, but the reno has lightened up the rooms and leisure spaces considerably.
 The Exhale suites feature abstract art from Melbourne painter Adela Kusur, and the private balconies overlook the ocean.
 And if the linen from In Bed and fresh croissants baked daily by Wild Rye’s fail to sate your holiday yearnings, head to the swimming pool (with a nearby firepit).
 Alternatively, have a hit on the original clay tennis court, which was unearthed during the works and has since been restored.

 Halcyon House, Cabarita Beach

 This is the original east coast conversion.
 Sisters Elisha and Siobhan Bickle purchased the Cabarita Beach Hideaway Motel and converted it in 2015, reopening it as Halcyon House.
 Located halfway between the Gold Coast and Byron Bay, it soon became a destination for city folk looking for sophisticated, pretty-on-the-eye accommodation with a lush swimming pool.
 Another lure is its restaurant, Paper Daisy, where chef Jason Barratt (Raes at Wategos, Attica, Stokehouse) keeps the confident coastal menu simple.
 The main draw, of course, is Cabarita Beach itself.
 It’s a tranquil refuge from the constant buzz of city life, but still close enough to big towns should you want a change of pace.